Malerkotla: History

 Under British colonial rule, a Namdhari uprising was suppressed, and the colonial government ordered execution of 65 captured rebels and those thought to be involved with the rebellion.
 Cowan (the Deputy Commissioner of Ludhiana) and Forsyth (the Commissioner of Ambala) ordered the Namdharis to be executed with cannons, without any trial, on 17 and 18 January 1872.

 During the partition of India, there were no riots or bloodshed in any part of Maler Kotla State.
-The last Nawab Iftikhar Ali Khan of Malerkotla maintained calm and harmony during the turbulent period.
+The last Nawab Iftikhar Ali Khan of Malerkotla maintained calmness and harmony during the turbulent period.
 He remained in India and died in the year 1982.
 His tomb is located in Shahi grave yard situated at Sirhandi gate, Maler Kotla.
 Many also attribute this peace to the presence of the shrine of Baba Haidar Sheikh, the Sufi saint, who founded the town of Malerkotla more than 500 years ago.

-A part of the ruling family of Sheikh Sadr-ud-Din Sherwani migrated to Pakistan and lived mostly in Model Town, Lahore, Muzzafargarh, Khangarh.
+The ruling family of Sheikh Sadr-ud-Din Sherwani migrated to Pakistan and lived mostly in Model Town, Lahore, Muzaffargarh, Khangarh.

-Malerkotla is famous for its vegetables and badge-making industry, besides its poets and monuments.
+Malerkotla is famous for its food, mosques, badge-making industry, poets, and the ornate tombs of its princely rulers.